-My oldest is now 15 and does not play dress-up anymore but when he was younger – our dress-up bin was a popular area.
+My kids have grown old enough that they don't play dress-up anymore, but when my oldest was younger, our dress-up bin was a popular area.
 He and his buddies were firefighters, construction workers, army guys and super heroes.

 My second son was really into Spider Man.
 After my princess was born, we added tutus, fairy wings and tiaras to the dress up area.
-She is now 8 and still loves playing dress-up with her friends – we have quite the coveted wig collection complements of my mom's stash from the 1960's.
-Our dress-up bins have always been simple – various sizes and assortments of Rubbermaid tubs full of Darth Vader and light sabers, Snow White's dress and matching red shoes along with beaded necklaces, fire hats and more.
+We have quite the coveted wig collection complements of my mom's stash from the 1960's.
+Our dress-up bins have always been simple - various sizes and assortments of Rubbermaid tubs full of Darth Vader and light sabers, Snow White's dress and matching red shoes along with beaded necklaces, fire hats and more.
 I thought I was doing a great job with my labeled tubs but thanks to Pinterest, I have found several inexpensive and adorable ideas.
 Check out these websites for more details and instruction.

 A perfect size dress-up area for your 2-3 year old - an old changing table.